 |Skyroam||Mobile WiFi Hotspot & Power Bank, works in 130+ countries including the UK and Europe.|

 |Skyroam||Skyroam Pre-Paid Card: 5 Global WiFi Day passes|

 |GlocalMe||GlocalMe G3 4G Mobile WiFi Hotspot, with 1.1GB Global data|

 |Three||Mobile Broadband 24 GB Data SIM|

 |EE||EE PAYG SIM Card Preloaded with 24 GB of 4GEE Data|

-|GMYLE||Prepiad Travel Sim with 200 MB Global Data|
+|GMYLE||Prepaid Travel Sim with 200 MB Global Data|

 |Huawei||Huawei E5573Cs-322, 4G Travel Hotspot – this is the one I use with a SMARTY sim card.|

 |TP-Link||TP-Link M7350 4G LTE MiFi Device (No Sim Card included)|